jju/anachronauts/universebuilding.md

 People wanted places to live and let live without the notion of FTL biological cousins bursting into a star system and raining rocks on your world.
 As the expansion and genocide began to cool down a sober second thought kind of organization began to arise.
 It took a long time but eventually, using the quantum entanglement communicators something approaching an interstellar civilization was established.
 It was mostly a loose federation, and left the most rapacious servitude of the higherdimensional beasts behind it.

-The core worlds maturity truly began with the ætheric tunnel.
+The core worlds maturity truly began with the ætheric tunnel near the end of the 11th Terasecond.
 Now people could go through the void at FTL speeds without needing to rely on Ætheric navigators and pilots.
 FTL could be systematized, and it connected systems.
 The expansion of this network continues today into Sector EDG.

 ## STL Travel